tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ```
 The input data to the script is signed with resolving script public key \\(K_s \\).
 This is to ensure that resulting public key has a known private key.

 The height is the height this UTXO was mined at.
-This is to stop replay attacks, see section replay attacks.
+This is to stop replay attacks, see [Replay attacks](#Replay attacks).

 The script_signature is a Schnorr signature and is defined as follows:
 $$
 signature = r + (H(Script)||InputData||height))*k_s
 $$

+Note that it is possible to reduce the wire size of the input by sending only the hash of input (as the hash is currently defined) with the new information.

 ### Consensus changes